caitlin-clark-getty-6.png

 Natalie Nakase (Golden State Valkyries), Nate Tibbetts (Phoenix Mercury) and Stephanie White (Indiana Fever) have all been named assistant coaches.
 One of them will take over for the remaining games after Lawson departs.

-Here's a look at the full roster.
+Here's a look at the full roster, Team USA's schedule and what's at stake for the Americans.

 Team USA roster for World Cup Qualifying